LSU vs. Michigan Predictions & Picks - Women's NCAA Tournament Second Round

 Michigan Performance Insights

-- The Wolverines outscore opponents by 11.2 points per game (posting 74.5 points per game, 36th in college basketball, and conceding 63.3 per contest, 152nd in college basketball) and have a +358 scoring differential.
+- The Wolverines are outscoring opponents by 11.2 points per game, with a +358 scoring differential overall.
+They put up 74.5 points per game (37th in college basketball) and give up 63.3 per outing (151st in college basketball).

-- The Wolverines are posting 69.8 points per contest in their past 10 games, which is 4.7 fewer points than their average for the season (74.5).
+- The Wolverines have fared worse offensively in their past 10 games, compiling 69.8 points per contest, 4.7 fewer points their than season average of 74.5.

 © 2023 Data Skrive.
 All rights reserved.